 HOW TO WARM TORTILLAS FOR TACOS

-• Open Flame (gas stove or grill): this method is how I achieve the smoky char you see on the tortillas and is best with FRESH/homemade tortillas as previously discussed.
-I simply add the tortillas directly to the burner of my gas stove then flip with tongs once they are charred on one side.
-You can also accomplish this on the grill as well.
-If you are using lower quality tortillas, you will want to take special care not to over-char or they will become brittle and break.
+•Open Flame (gas stove or grill): This method is how I achieve the smoky char you see on the tortillas and is best with FRESH/homemade tortillas, as previously discussed.
+I add the tortillas directly to the burner of my gas stove, then flip with tongs once they are charred on one side.
+You can also accomplish this on the grill.
+If you are using lower-quality tortillas, you will want to take special care not to over-char them, or they will become brittle and break.
 You still want the tortillas soft and pliable.

-• Skillet: heat a skillet (or griddle if you have one) to medium high heat (do not grease).
-Working with one tortilla at a time (more for a griddle), heat each side of the tortilla for approximately 20-30 seconds until warm and soft.
+•Skillet: Heat a skillet (or griddle if you have one) to medium-high heat (do not grease).
+Working with one tortilla at a time (more for a griddle), heat each side of the tortilla for approximately 20-30 seconds, until it is warm and soft.
 You are not looking for char marks with this method.

-• Microwave: working with about 5 tortillas at a time, stack tortillas on a microwave safe plate and cover with a damp paper towel.
-Microwave for 20 seconds on high, then repeat at 10 second intervals if needed until warmed through.
+•Microwave: Working with about five tortillas at a time, stack the tortillas on a microwave-safe plate and cover them with a damp paper towel.
+Microwave for 20 seconds on high, then repeat at 10-second intervals if needed until warmed through.

-• Oven: create separate stacks of about 5 tortillas each, then wrap each stack in foil.
+• Oven: Create separate stacks of about five tortillas each, then wrap each stack in foil.
 Bake at 350 degrees F for 15-20 minutes or until heated through (you can bake all stacks at once).

-How to keep tortillas warm: Once your tortillas are warmed (with any method), keep them warm and pliable by stacking on a plate and covering with a slightly dampened, paper towel or clean towel.
+•How to keep tortillas warm: Once your tortillas are warmed (with any method), keep them warm and pliable by stacking them on a plate and covering with a slightly dampened, paper towel or clean towel.

 These flank steak tacos are fabulous with a spectrum of toppings but my favorites are pineapple mango salsa and avocado crema.